 In the February 2019 issue of Technical Analysis of Stock & Commodities appeared an article called, "Sell Relative Strength Index" by Howard Wang.
 He proposed a modified RSI indicator.
 He calls it the Sell RSI or sRSI for short.

-This indicator is attempting to quantify the strength of sell-offs vs the size of accumulated profit.
+This indicator is attempting to quantify the strength of sell-offs vs. the size of accumulated profit.
 The idea is to generate a more timely exit than a standard RSI.
-Within the article, there is a nice daily price graph demonstrating where exit signals would have been generated for QQQ.
-Naturally, I would like to test sRSI to see if has an advantage over some of my other exit techniques.
+Within the article, there is an excellent daily price graph demonstrating where exit signals generated for QQQ.
+Naturally, I would like to test sRSI to see if it has an advantage over some of my other exit techniques.
 So, lets put it to the test.

 Based on this, I’ve created the following Long/Short rules.

 There is only one input parameter, the length of the lookback period, and I used a value of 20.
 Below are the equity curves for @ES, @NQ, @YM and @EMD on a daily chart.

 The indicator does OK on most of the indexes but not so great on @YM.
 I also noticed it was the short side that consistently lost money.
 This is not too surprising as shoring the stock index futures is more challenging to do.
 The long bias in the index markets over the decades makes trading on the long side a bit easier.
 Maybe a lot easier!

 The title of this new indicator is "Sell RSI" so, let's use the signals from this indicator as a sell trigger.

 In a previous article, I tested different exit methods of the Largurre RSI trading model, which does a fantastic job on the stock index markets.
 The Largurre RSI nails entry points, and the sRSI is supposed to do well on the exit.
 So let's test it.
 Before we do, you may want to review the previous article, Testing Laguerre RSI Entry and Exits, and the different exits we tested.